 Some companies have renewed or increased their focus on the transformation during the pandemic, and the transition to an enterprise-wide identity management strategy can have long-lasting benefits.
 But it isn’t always easy.

-Challenges of an enterprise-wide identity strategy
+Challenges of an enterprise-wide identity management strategy

 Gathering the initial momentum needed to break out of a siloed approach can be particularly challenging for large organizations when each business unit has an ingrained identity system that meets the unit’s needs.
 Smaller organizations might have an easier time gathering consensus, but budget or technological limitations may be serious constraints.

-Even after a decision is made and the budget gets set aside, organizations need to think through how they’ll create and manage a new enterprise-wide identity system.
+Even after a decision is made and the budget gets set aside, organizations need to think through how they’ll create and manage a new enterprise-wide identity management system.
 It’s not a one-and-done upgrade.
-For the strategy to succeed, you’ll need to have processes in place to onboard, verify, secure and activate the new digital identities.
+For the strategy to succeed, you’ll need to have processes in place to onboard, verify, secure, and activate the new digital identities.

 Why use an enterprise-wide approach?